Enter your search term above.

 Celebrating World Mental Health Day

-Graphic of a globe that says October 10th: World Mental Health Day
+Graphic of a globe that says octubre 10: World Mental Health Day

-Observed on October 10th of each year, World Mental Health Day serves as a global platform to raise awareness about mental health issues and promote mental well-being.
+Observed on octubre 10 of each year, World Mental Health Day serves as a global platform to raise awareness about mental health issues and promote mental well-being.
 Its theme this year is “mental health is a universal human right.”
 This day aims to enhance understanding, elevate consciousness, and inspire initiatives aimed at advocating for and safeguarding mental health as an inherent and universal human entitlement.

 World Mental Health Day is more than just a date on the calendar.
 It represents a collective effort to break the stigma surrounding mental health and foster a more compassionate and understanding society.
 Established by the World Federation for Mental Health in 1992, this day has grown in importance, with governments, organizations, and communities worldwide coming together to address mental health.

 World Mental Health Day is marked by a wide array of events and initiatives aimed at promoting mental well-being.
-Public events about mental health are being held on October 10th by various organizations and advocacy groups.
+Public events about mental health are being held on octubre 10 by various organizations and advocacy groups.
 There are workshops, webinars, and seminars to help people learn and get support.

 Improving Mental Health Through Independence